 9 "Instructions for the Completion of the Annual Operating Report (AOR): FY 2021-22" Florida Commission for Transportation Disadvantaged. p.
-16 Available online at:
+16. Available online at the following link here.

-Volunteer drivers are defined as "persons who drive without compensation, but may receive mileage reimbursement."
-10
+Volunteer drivers are defined as "persons who drive without compensation, but may receive mileage reimbursement."10